-Revenue has Increased by 2.4% as compared to the previous year (RO 317K).
-This is mainly due to the increase in annual contractual water capacity charge rate as per the contract signed back in July 2014.
+Revenue has decreased by 2.0% as compared to the same period of previous year (RO 275K).
+This is mainly due to the yearly increase in the lease balance as per the finance lease model

-The cost of sales has Increased by 12.3% as compared to the previous year (RO 999K).
+The cost of sales has Increased by 0.9% as compared to the same period of previous year (RO 90K) mainly due to additional works requested to compensate for the drop of production of beach wells.